h2oai/h2o-2/h2o-docs/source/datascience/coxph.rst

 Data
 ~~~~
 Number of Complete Cases
-  The number of observations with no missing values in any of the input
+  The number of observations without missing values in any of the input
   columns.
 Number of Non Complete Cases
   The number of observations with at least one missing value in any of